 It could save you tens of thousands of dollars

 Help prevent future headaches

 (B2) To help be sure you do not over pay for waterfront property, given today’s market conditions and, to help you avoid future headaches please take a look at the custom written information below – which is a sampling of the even more valuable Waterfront Buyers’ Guide.
 This is not verbiage “shoveled over” or curated from other web sites.
 Rather, this information is written based on 13 years of experience representing over 45 waterfront buyers and sellers.
 This information is not available anywhere else!

 1. Buying off the Sign – Some people think that if they deal directly with the Realtor who has the waterfront property listed (for sale), that agent will know more about the property than any other agent.
-By doing this, a buyer may think they can learn more details about the property as this agent is dealing with the seller and has an advantage in learning all the details about the property.
+By doing this, a buyer may think they can learn a few more details about the property as this agent is dealing with the seller and has an advantage in learning all the details about the property.